A. W. Dobbie: Family

+Career and interests

 Manufacturing

-In July 1864 he moved to premises "adjacent to Padman & Co.", Gawler Place.
+In July 1864, he moved to premises "adjacent to Padman & Co.", Gawler Place, Adelaide, South Australia.

 His company won a silver medal at the Exhibition held in conjunction with Prince Alfred's visit in 1867.
 The articles exhibited included the brass level used by the Prince in laying the foundation stone for the Victoria Tower, and a pair of "transit Y"s used by Charles Todd in his role as Government Astronomer.
-The company began electro-plating around 1870.
+The company began electro-plating in around 1870.

-The business suffered two serious incidents that could have had tragic consequences:
+The business suffered two serious incidents that could have had tragic consequences.
 Their apparatus used for generating the oxygen needed for high-temperature welding was a retort charged with potassium chlorate and manganese dioxide as a catalyst.
 This is a time-honored and inexpensive way of producing oxygen but critically relies on purity of the reagents concerned.
 One day in July 1866, the catalyst must have been contaminated, perhaps with graphite or antimony, as the apparatus exploded, blowing out part of a wall, the ceiling, doors and a window.
 Fortunately no-one was in the workshop at the time, as serious injury or death would have been almost certain.

-In January 1874 a fire broke out in the foundry, and all the irreplaceable patterns were destroyed, but by prompt action by the fire department, the fire did not spread to the rest of the building or those adjacent.
+In January 1874, a fire broke out in the foundry, and all the irreplaceable patterns were destroyed, but by prompt action by the fire department, the fire did not spread to the rest of the building or those adjacent.

 Among the articles cast by Dobbie was a set of handbells, to patterns made by George Marshall of Waymouth Street.
 Also produced in the factory were highly-finished brass "church furniture": crosses, candlesticks, vases, alms dishes and lecterns.

 During a visit to the United States at the time of the 1876 Philadelphia Exposition, Alex Dobbie became an enthusiast for their technology, with the result that the Gawler Place shop began advertising a diverse range of American "tools, novelties and general machinery".